631: Chasten the Dragon Edition

 But that doesn't mean that we shouldn't still talk about it and be outraged by it.

-It's one of those coping mechanisms that the religious have to sign on to because the alternative is to accept that their omnipotent and benevolent creator really seems to get a kick out of causes suffering.
+And finally, tonight in Saved by the Pell news, the idea that the Lord moves in mysterious ways, it's one of those coping mechanisms that the religious have to sign on to because the alternative is to accept that their omnipotent and benevolent creator really seems to get a kick out of causes suffering.

-So, like, rather than face the conclusion of their flawed premise, they perform mysterious ways, mental gymnastics, to fool themselves into thinking that their worldview is somehow coherent.
+So, like, rather than face the conclusion of their flawed premise, they perform mysterious ways, mental gymnastics to fool themselves into thinking that their worldview is somehow coherent.

-And when it comes to those mental gymnastics, this week we met the Simone Biles of self-deception in the form of the following headline in the Catholic Herald: quote: Family attributes toddler's toddler's recovery after near drowning to Cardinal Pell's intercession.
+And when it comes to those mental gymnastics, this week we met the Simone Biles of self-deception in the form of the following headline in the Catholic Herald: quote: Family attributes toddler's recovery after near near drowning to Cardinal Pell's intercession.

+What?
 Okay, do I want to know what the angel did after the kid was out of the water, Marsh?
+Yeah, yeah, right.
+You can't resuscitate somebody by blowing their guys.

 Hold on a second.

-So as the Catholic Herald explains, Caitlin and Wesley Robinson's toddler, Vincent, nearly drowned in their family swimming pool in Arizona, but he miraculously survives.
+So, as the Catholic Herald explains, Caitlin and Wesley Robinson's toddler, Vincent, nearly drowned in their family swimming pool in Arizona, but he miraculously survives.

 And they're putting his recovery down to the intercession of the deceased Australian cardinal and convicted paedophile, George Pell.

 Okay, well, they're obviously pushing him towards sainthood with this, right?
+These dude does the posthumous miracle.

-And I just, I want that to happen just to see what they make him the patron saint of, right?
+And I just, I, I want that to happen just to see what they make him the patron saint of, right?

-Like, I feel like the other saints are going to strip him as committee assignments, like when Marjorie Taylor Greene blamed the wildfires on Jewish space lasers or something.
+Like, like, I feel like the other saints are going to strip him as committee assignments, like when Marjorie Taylor Greene blamed the wildfires on Jewish space lasers or something.

 Apparently, the Robinsons met George Pell before he died.